vercel/next.js/examples/with-zones/README.md

 ## Special Notes

-* A page with a same name should not be exists in multiple zones.
-If so, there'll be undefined behaviour in client side navigation.
+* All pages should be unique across zones.
+A page with the same name should not exist in multiple zones.
+Otherwise, there'll be unexpected behaviour in client side navigation.
-    * According to the above example, a page named `blog` should not be exists in the `home` zone.
+    * According to the above example, a page named `blog` should not be exist in the `home` zone.